mallorca turistas

 • If you come by bike: 2,00 euros.

-• Check the rates here where you can see which options are free.
+• Check the prices here, where you can see in detail which options are free of charge.

 • Where: Plaça de la Porta de Santa Catalina, 10, Centre, 07012 Palma.